yujunz/gitlab.com-runbooks/howto/lead-away.md

 adjustments happen so everyone is on the same page and understand the reasoning behind the direction adjustment.

+#### Scheduling tasks

+Every Wednesday morning UTC, the acting lead will perform housekeeping of the current WoW by moving all the issues that are still open to the next one and adding ~"moved X" labels to issues that were goals and were not delivered during the WoW time.
+Then rename and close the old WoW as _WoW ended <date>_, rename the _Next WoW_ to _WoW_ and then create a new _Next WoW_ for future planning.

+Before starting the new WoW the lead will also check that the ~goal issues are aligned with the longer term ~meta ~goal issues and properly scoped given what the team can actually do in a single WoW.
+As a rule of thumb we should be only adding a 20% of planned work to a WoW because there will be a hidden 30% that will pop up from the scheduled work due to the nature of fast iteration, and a 50% unscheduled work that will just happen.

 ### Unblock others

 We should try to keep the rest of the company unblocked as much as possible.